 How to guarantee the long-term “survival” of the Canadian health care regime is one of the most heated debates in contemporary Canadian politics.
 On the right, its common to advocate greater privatization of medical services, including more privately-run, fee-based clinics and surgeons to give more choice to patients.
 Folks on the left, in turn, are generally extremely critical of anything that smacks of edging towards a so-called “two-tiered” system, where Canadians with money can buy their way into better medical care than those who use the public system.
 To the broader public, however, the status quo is considered nearly sacred, which leads most politicians to shy away from proposing dramatic reforms.

 In the last couple of decades, Canada has swung from being an aggressively pro-life country to one of the most pro-choice.
-Owing in part to the pressures of the country’s large Catholic population, abortions in Canada were banned entirely until 1969, and then only permitted under narrow conditions when the mother’s life could be proven to be in danger.
+Owing in part to the pressures of the country’s large Catholic population, abortions in Canada were banned entirely until 1969, and then only permitted under narrow conditions when the mother’s health could be proven to be in danger.
 Illegal abortions continued in the background, however, and in 1988, a particularly unapologetic abortion surgeon named Dr. Henry Morgentaler (1923-2013) went before the Supreme Court of Canada to face charges.
 Siding with Morgentaler, the court ruled the country’s existing abortion regulations represented an unconstitutional burden on the rights of women, and the legal restrictions on the procedure were struck down.

 Though the Supreme Court’s ruling said it would be permissible for the government to place some limitations on abortion, no Canadian government ever has.
 Canadian women thus have a universal right to abort at any stage of pregnancy — even the final weeks — which is a degree of permissiveness largely unseen elsewhere in the western world.